d-li14/SAN/README.md

 ### Data-Free Ideal Inference

 Manually set the scale encoding [here](https://github.com/d-li14/SAN/blob/master/models/imagenet/meta_resnet.py#L60) and its corresponding shift [here](https://github.com/d-li14/SAN/blob/master/imagenet.py#L124), then uncomment [this line](https://github.com/d-li14/SAN/blob/master/imagenet.py#L209) to replace its above line, which gives Table 6 in the supplementary materials.

+## Comparison to MutualNet

+[MutualNet: Adaptive ConvNet via Mutual Learning from Network Width and Resolution](https://arxiv.org/abs/1909.12978) is accpepted to ECCV 2020 as **oral**, which highly coincides with our SAN regarding the motivation.
+We provide a head-to-head comparison of top-1 validation accuracy on ImageNet in the following, based on the common MobileNetV2 backbone.

 ## Citation